 Information on Jordan

-Location: Jordan is located in the heart of the Middle East, Northwest of Saudi Arabia, south of Syria, Southwest of Iraq, and east of Israel and the Occupied West Bank.
+Jordan is located in the heart of the Middle East.
+It is northwest of Saudi Arabia.
+Iraq is located to its east and Palestine to its west.
+Syria is located to its north.
 Jordan has access to the Red Sea via the port city of Aqaba, located at the northern end of the Gulf of Aqaba.

 Land : 88,884 sq. km (34, 318 sq. miles)

 Water : 329 sq. km (127 sq. miles)

 Language : Arabic is the official language, but English is widely spoken by Jordanians, mainly businessmen.

 Jordan has a combination of Mediterranean and arid desert climates, with Mediterranean climates prevailing in the north and west of the country, while the majority of the country is desert.
 Generally, the country has warm, dry summers and mild, wet winters, with annual average temperatures ranging from 12 to 25 C (54 to 77 F) and summertime highs reaching the 40s (105-115 F) in the desert regions.

 Rainfall averages vary from 50mm (1.97 inches) annually in the desert to as much as 800 mm (31.5 inches) in the northern hills, some of which falls as snow.

 Jordan's currency is the Jordanian Dinar, or JD.
 It is subdivided into 1000 fils, or 100 qirsh or piasters.
 It appears in paper notes of 50, 20, 10, 5 and 1 JD denominations.
 Coins come in denominations of 0.5 JD, 0.25 JD, and 100, 50, 25, 10 and 5 fils.
 The rate of exchange is 1 JD = 1.4183 US $.

 Fridays and Saturdays government offices, banks and most offices are closed.